 The Rosetta Stone, erected in 196 B.C., describes the victory of Ptolemy V over a native Egyptian Revolt in the Delta.
 Although a few surviving texts and inscriptions chronicle the Egyptian revolt, little archaeological evidence has been found.
 Recent excavations at Tell Timai (Thmouis) provide new evidence of the Revolt.
 Thmouis, the southern extension of Mendes, gradually became the dominant city in the region in the Ptolemaic period.
 Recent excavations reveal remains associated with the revolt.
 A burn level was discovered, dating to the second century B.C.
 Other evidence suggests that the burn level was part of an attack on the city.
 Burnt ballista balls were excavated, as well as the body of a warrior, clearly killed in battle.
 A skeleton was found on the floor of the destruction layer.
 The body was dumped with no indications of a burial.
 It was a robust man in his fifties with signs of combat-related trauma in his youth and at death.
 There was a healed parry fracture on his left arm and a perimortem parry fracture.
 There were also blunt trauma fractures to the left fibula, the C1 and C2 vertebrae, and some ribs.
-Coins located above the layer dated to 180-170 B.C.
+Coins located above the layer dated to 180-170 B.C. and below to 205 B.C. or earlier.
+The pottery assemblage dated to 200-175 B.C.
 Most likely this warrior was a casualty of the Egyptian Revolt.
 It is hoped that our further excavations at Tell Timai will continue to elucidate the period of the Rosetta Stone.